yryMax/assignment_2/report/report.md

 Environment texture is from: https://github.com/Well-Jing/3D-version-Gaunlet/tree/main/Release/skybox_darksky

-#### Material textures
+#### Material textures && Ambient occlusion
 Textures are from: https://www.textures.com/download/free-3d-scanned-stone-wall-2x2-3x3-4x4-meters/133264 and https://www.textures.com/download/sci-fi-panel-pbr0331/137280.
+We are not sure if applying an ambient occlusion texture "counts" as extra feature but it is explained and illustrated here.

 Aside from the normal mapping and environment mapping we also added roughness, ambient occlusion and metallic textures.
 We use the values stored in these textures as inputs for our PBR shader.
 In our application we combined the PBR shader with the material textures, you can toggle the different textures in the menu.
 The roughness and metallic textures can only be toggled when the PBR shader is on since these values don't belong to our basic shading (Phong).
 Below we provide some screenshots of different combinations of our material textures, there are quite a few more combinations possible so launch the applicaton if you want to see more possiblities.